FriendlyUser/LatexDiagrams/ReadMe.md

 Willing to make custom diagrams for small fee, or even for free depending on the situation.

 You can view all the diagrams at https://grandfleet.eu.org.

+Please create an issue if you feel extra diagrams should be created

 ## Donate
 If you would like to motivate me to spend more time improving open source projects please consider donating.
 Or contact me for opportunities.